 1963: Fredonia City Hall was torn apart by a blast which completely destroyed the interior and roof.
 The hot water tank was blamed.

-1991: The Gold Dust Hotel Building was selected for the National Register of Historical Places, and a complaint filed with the American Civil Liberties Union threatened the continuance of the 65-year-old Christmas Pageant.
+1991: The Gold Dust Hotel Building was selected for the National Register of Historical Places.
+A complaint filed with the American Civil Liberties Union threatened the continuance of the 65-year-old Christmas Pageant.

 1994: Mill Dam building renovated.